Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Someone joins forces with Makkusu because they want the chance to fight someone even stronger than that protagonist in hopes of climbing up in ranking

-	- Makkusu is about to mine cyber.beast or fight another cybervator alone He spots a girl that waves at him but he doesn't know who she is so he he casually ignores her

-		Later he gets into some trouble and is saved by her.
-As she pick him  up and carries him out of harm's way

-		Girl: She says hi again

-		Makkusu: wait aren't you(showing image of her waving)

-		Girl: Yep I knew you were a cyvolter the moment I saw you.
-It would be a disgrace if I didn't -- my cyber.beast is a bear/shark after all.
-Us cyvolter have to stick together ya know

-		Makkusu: wait so you know who each AND EVERY cyvolter is

-		Girl: Don’t woorry I won't tell